 Following the implementation of a formal procedure for assessing the performance of the Board and its Committee members in November 2014, a detailed questionnaire is distributed annually to each member of the Board in order to enable individual directors to provide feedback on the effectiveness of the Board and its standing Committees as well as the contribution of each member.
 In addition, the results of the questionnaires are compiled by the Vice President, Legal Affairs and Corporate Secretary and sent to the Lead Director as well as the Chair of the Governance and Nomination Committee.
-As part of the assessment process review, detailed questionnaires are also distributed to each member of the respective Committees.
-The results of such are compiled by the Corporate Secretary and sent to the Lead Director as well as to the Chair of the Governance and Nomination Committee.
+As part of the assessment process review, each Board member will assess the performance of the respective Committees of the Board.
+The results of such are compiled by the Vice President, Legal Affairs and Corporate Secretary and sent to the Lead Director as well as to the Chair of the Governance and Nomination Committee.
 Thereafter, the Lead Director contacts every director and conducts open and confidential one-on-one meetings to discuss the results and any issues arising from the performance assessments.
+Following the evaluation process, the compiled results are provided to the members of the Governance and Nomination Committee and the members of the Board for discussion at the year-end meetings.